We Are Zombies: Plot

 In a world where humans peacefully coexist with docile zombies, who are treated as second-class citizens due to their "living-impaired" handicap, small-time thief Maggie Neard intercepts a call to collect an unwanted zombie via the Coleman Corporation's Retirement Services for the Living-Impaired.
-Posing as the collectors, Maggie's half-brother Karl and his best friend Freddy Mercks pick up the zombie from the McKenna residence, although they are forced to decapitate the zombie when it bites a family member.
+Posing as the collectors, Maggie's half-brother Karl and his best friend Freddy Mercks pick up the zombie from the McKenna residence, although they accidentally decapitate the zombie and it bites a family member.
 Due to the damage, the crew's black market contact Don only pays the trio half-price for the zombie.
 Meanwhile Hannity, a militaristic officer for the Coleman Corporation, berates his collectors Stanley and Rocco for repeatedly allowing the three thieves to intercept zombies they were assigned to pick up.
 Hannity orders the two of them to recover the $25,000 total they've missed out on.

 Freddy reveals to Karl that his longtime crush on Maggie has inspired him to propose to her with a garish ring.
 When Karl counters that Freddy and Maggie have never even dated, Freddy insults Karl for being a chronic masturbator.
 Stanley and Rocco capture the two distracted friends during their argument.
 While confronting Karl and Freddy, Rocco accidentally shoots himself and becomes a zombie.
 Karl mentions his grandmother Mrs. Neard, which gives Stanley a new idea to get back the money he's owed.

 Upon recovering at home with Maggie after having been knocked unconscious, Karl and Freddy find a videotape where Stanley and Rocco reveal they kidnapped Mrs. Neard and are demanding a ransom.
 Desperate to make quick cash, Karl, Maggie, and Freddy turn to Don for a job.
 Don refers the three thieves to controversial performance artist Otto Maddox, who negotiates to pay the trio $50,000 if they steal the corpse of actress Debbie Jones, who was famously first to play Zelvirella, a character similar to Vampira.
 Concerned that the undead will eventually outnumber the living, Hannity presents his "Project Zoltan," an experimental gas designed to reengineer zombies, to Coleman Corporation's board of directors.
 During a demonstration performed by Dr. Judith West, the undead test subject's head unexpectedly explodes.
 Disappointed with these results, Coleman CEO Bob Coleman terminates the project.
-However, Coleman subsequently dies from a sex swing accident and resurrects as a brain-damaged zombie, so Hannity uses the opportunity to take control of the company.
+However, Coleman subsequently dies from a sex swing "accident" (presumably killed by Hannity) and resurrects as a brain-damaged zombie, so Hannity uses the opportunity to take control of the company.
 Hannity later tests Project Zoltan on Coleman as well as Dr. West to confirm he can turn zombies feral.